Zeba (actress, born 1945): Films with Mohammad Ali

-Her last film Mohabbat Ho Tau Aesi released in 1989 was also with Mohammad Ali.
+Her last film Mohabbat Ho Tau Aesi, released in 1989, was also with Mohammad Ali.

 Personal life

 Her first marriage was to Khawaja Rehmat Ali (1959–1962), and her second to film actor Sudhir (1964–1966).
-Although Zeba had met Mohammad Ali on the set of their debut film Chiragh Jalta Raha (1962), their affection for each other was rekindled on the set of the film Tum mile pyar (1966), and they married while the film was still under production on 29 September 1966.
-The couple remained married until Ali's death from a heart attack on 19 March 2006.
+Although Zeba had met Mohammad Ali on the set of their debut film Chiragh Jalta Raha (1962), their affection for each other was rekindled on the set of the film Tum Mile Pyar Mila (1966), and they married on 29 September 1966, while the film was still under production.
+The couple described it as a love marriage, and they remained married until Ali's death from a heart attack on 19 March 2006.

-Zeba had a daughter from her first marriage named Samina; after marrying Mohammad Ali, he legally adopted Samina, giving her the name Samina Ali.
+Zeba had a daughter from her first marriage named Samina; after marrying Zeba, Ali legally adopted Samina, giving her the name Samina Ali.